cyrus-and/chrome-har-capturer/README.md

 - `content`: if `true` also expect the requests body.
 Defaults to `false`.

-When `content` is `true` synthetic events in the following form are also expected that represents the reply of the [`Network.getResponseBody`] method:
+When `content` is `true` synthetic events in the following form are also expected that represent the reply of the [`Network.getResponseBody`] method:

 ```js
 {